City Town Info

 Distance students could receive via mail the same kinds of materials their often more privileged peers enrolled in campus-based colleges had access to – without relocating or forgoing their employment – for a fraction of the cost of annual tuition.
 These distance education programs promised their students a piece of the American dream: everyone, regardless of their personal circumstances, could obtain a higher education.

-Similarly, online education programs offer the same opportunities.
+Yet, these online schools offer the same opportunities.
 For those who cannot commit to full-time enrollment on a college campus, the chance to take a course online is certainly appealing.
 The single or stay-at-home parent can complete online courses in the evenings without arranging for a babysitter.
 The elderly can continue their education without worrying about the awkwardness of being in a classroom full of teenagers and twenty-somethings.
 Military personnel can continue their education while being on active duty.

 Similarly, students with disabilities can take online courses at their own pace.
 For those with mental disabilities such as ADD, an online course can offer a self-pacing environment, free from the distractions of the classroom and the anxiety of hard deadlines.
 For those with physical disabilities, the online classroom can be easier to negotiate.
 And finally, the full-time employee can take online courses without taking vacation days or compromising a work schedule.
 In some cases, employees might even be able to convince their employers to pay for part of all of the costs of continuing education, especially if the courses will directly contribute to job improvement or a promotion.